Music-specific disorders: Definition and history

 Amusia refers to the inability of certain individuals to recognize simple tunes.
 Amusia is commonly referred to as tone-deafness, tune-deafness, dysmelodia, or dysmusia.
 The first documented case of congenital amusia was reported in 2002 by music neuroscientists from the Department of Psychology at the University of Montreal, Canada.
 The case followed the case of a middle-aged woman who "lacks most basic musical abilities".
 Some of the techniques that are used in studying this disorder are functional magnetic resonance imaging (fMRI), positron emission tomography or PET scans, and anatomical MRI.

 Symptoms and causes

 Amusia may be congenital or acquired.
-Congenital amusia, as the term suggests, is acquired as a result of birth or one's genes; while acquired amusia occurs as a result of accidental brain damage, stress, or cognitive deficits.
+Congenital amusia, as the term suggests, occurs as a result of birth or one's genes; while acquired amusia occurs as a result of accidental brain damage, stress, or cognitive deficits.
 Symptoms of this disease vary from lack of basic melodic discrimination, recognition despite normal audiometry, above average intellectual, memory, as well as language skills (Peretz 2002).
 Another conspicuous symptom of amusia is the ability of the affected individual to carry out normal speech, however, he or she is unable to sing.
 Amusic individuals "show a particular deficit in discriminating musical pitch variations and in recognizing familiar melodies".
 Neuroscientists are now classifying congenital amusia as a "new class of learning disabilities that affect musical abilities" (Ayotte 2002).